bdpetersen13/PasswordManager/README.md

 There is still much to be done with this project, and it's far from completion.
 The following steps of the project I intend to implement are as follows:

-  1. Use ~~hash function~~ cryptography to create a symmetric encryption to encrypt and decrypt passwords being stored in the database
+:white_check_mark: 1.
+Use ~~hash function~~ cryptography to create a symmetric encryption to encrypt and decrypt passwords being stored in the database

    2. Create a GUI using tkinter for CRUD.py

    3. Create a main application combining passGenerator.py and CRUD.py with a GUI using tkinter

    4. Create a master password when accessing the password manager application, and have the master password encrypted